-Hilton and Bateman (2006) also discussed sampling in the context of morphological versus molecular phylogenies (Bateman et al. 2006b, much else besides); from this point of view, molecular studies will remain flawed because the sampling cannot be improved, while more fossils can always be included in morphological studies.
-However, even in extant plants, morphological studies may face difficulties, and given the current state of knowledge, relying on a topology determined by morphological studies of fossils seems a bit optimistic; relationships that are supported by morphology alone are likely to deceive.
+Hilton and Bateman (2006) also discussed sampling in the context of morphological versus molecular phylogenies (Bateman et al. 2006b, much else besides); from their point of view, molecular studies will remain flawed because the sampling cannot be improved, while more fossils can always be included in morphological studies.
+However, even in extant plants, phylogenetic analyses using morphological data alone may face difficulties, and given our current state of knowledge, relying on a topology determined by morphological studies of fossils seems a bit optimistic; relationships that are supported by morphology alone are likely to deceive.
 I think that our knowledge of fossils will need to be much improved for a phylogeny whose topology is determined by fossil morphology to be convincing.
 Of course, the argument, morphology with/without better/worse than molecules, is independent of group being studied (see e.g. Springer et al. 2007 for mammals).

 Within extant gymnosperms, several studies have suggested that Cycadales might be sister to all other members (Hasebe 1997 for early literature).
 Variation in some morphological characters is consistent with this position, thus L. Wang et al. (2011) thought that the embryological similarities between Ginkgo and Cycadales were plesiomorphic and the other morphological similarities between Ginkgo and Pinales were apomorphies.
 Features supporting a [Ginkgoales + Pinales] clade include: tree branched; wood pycnoxylic; tracheid side wall pits with torus:margo construction, bordered; phloem with scattered fibres alone [Cycadales?]; axillary buds at at least some of the nodes; microsporangiophore/filament simple with terminal microsporangia; microsporangia abaxial, dehiscing by the action of the hypodermis [endothecium].

-If both quickly-evolving proteins and also proteins in which there appeared to be much parallel evolution in Cryptomeria and the branch leading to all Gnetales were removed from an amino acid matrix derived from chloroplast genomes, Gnetales - on a long branch - were sister to Cupressaceae - the Gnecup hyothesis (Zhong et al. 2010).
+If both quickly-evolving proteins and also proteins in which there appeared to be much parallel evolution in Cryptomeria and the branch leading to all Gnetales were removed from an amino acid matrix derived from chloroplast genomes, Gnetales - on a long branch - were found to be sister to Cupressaceae - the Gnecup hyothesis (Zhong et al. 2010; see also Ruhfel et al. 2014).
 If they were not removed, a clade [Cryptomeria + Gnetales] was obtained (Zhong et al. 2010; see also Moore et al. 2011; C.-S. Wu et al. 2013).
 Similarly, an analysis of variation in 83 plastid genes strongly suggested a grouping [Pinaceae [Gnetales + other Pinales]], although other relationships could not be entirely rejected (Chumley et al. 2008).
 Finally, Raubeson et al. (2006) found a grouping of Welwitschia with Podocarpus (this may be due to rate heterogeneity).
-However, Rydin et al. (2002) strongly questioned the possibility of the paraphyly of Pinales.

 There are more specific points of genomic similarity between Gnetum, etc., and some or all Pinales.
 Some Pinaceae have lost a number of the chloroplast genes that are missing in Gnetales (Wu et al. 2009).
 All eleven NADH dehydrogenase genes in the chloroplast of Pinus thunbergii are absent - or are present, but as pseudogenes (Wakasugi et al. 1994); other work suggests that these genes are absent in all Gnetales and Pinales alone (Braukmann et al. 2009, also 2010; Martín & Sabater 2010; Wicke et al. 2011).
 The rps16 gene in Gnetales and Pinaceae is commonly lost (Wu et al. 2007, 2009).
 All Pinales sampled have but a single copy of the chloroplast inverted repeat (Strauss et al. 1988; Tsudzuki et al. 1992); nearly all other seed plants have two copies (Raubeson & Jansen 1992; Lackey & Raubeson 2008), and this may be marked by micromorphological changes in the genome.
 Interestingly, one end of the inverted repeat of Welwitschia has expanded (Welwitschia is derived within Gnetales) with duplication of trnI-CAU and partial duplication of pscbA gene region at the end of the Large Single Copy region, and these match those of the remnant inverted repeat known from Pinus and other Pinaceae, but not other members of Pinales (Margheim et al. 2006; McCoy et al. 2006, 2008: details of relationship depend on methods of analysis; see also Braukmann et al. 2009; Hirao et al. 2009).